francoismichel/ssh3-spec/draft-michel-ssh3.md

 SSH channels can be opened on HTTP/3 client-initiated bidirectional streams.
 By default, HTTP/3 considers every client-initiated bidirectional stream as a request stream.
 Similarly to WebTransport, SSH3 extends HTTP/3 using a specific signal value.
-Upon receiving HTTP/3 settings announcing SSH3 server support, a client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the SSH3 protocol to carry the content of a channel.
+An SSH3 client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the SSH3 protocol to carry the content of a channel.